Integral Models for Spaces via the Higher Frobenius: Introduction

 There has been much previous work on understanding spaces via chain and cochain functors.
 The rational case is due to Quillen \cite{QuillenRatl} and Sullivan \cite{SullivanQ}.
 Recent work of Heuts \cite{Gijsvn} and Behrens-Rezk \cite{BehrensRezk} extends this rational picture to the setting of $v_n$-periodic spaces.
 In another vein, Goerss \cite{Goerss} gives a model for $p$-local spaces in terms of simplicial coalgebras, and Kriz \cite{Kriz} for $p$-complete spaces in terms of cosimplicial algebras.

-Our work is closest in spirit to work of Dwyer-Hopkins (unpublished) and Mandell \cite{Mandell}, who study $p$-complete spaces via $\E_{\infty}$-algebras over $\overline{\F}_p$.
+Our work is closest in spirit to work of Mandell \cite{Mandell} and Dwyer-Hopkins (unpublished, cf. \cite[Appendix C, Theorem C.1]{Mandell}), who study $p$-complete spaces via $\E_{\infty}$-algebras over $\overline{\F}_p$.
 In \cite{MandellZ}, Mandell further explains that the functor of \emph{integral} cochains from (nice enough) spaces to $\E_{\infty}$-algebras over $\Z$ is faithful but not full.
 This paper essentially realizes a program due to Thomas Nikolaus, in the setting of coalgebras, for making a fully faithful model.
 The idea for this starts with unpublished work of Mandell which lifts $p$-adic homotopy theory from $\overline{\F}_p$ to the spherical Witt vectors of $\overline{\F}_p$.
-Then, it is an insight of Nikolaus (in the setting of coalgebras) that having a homotopy coherent Frobenius action allows one to descend to a statement over the sphere.
-Our contribution is to produce this Frobenius action, and to make sense of this picture in the dual setting of algebras.
+Then, it is an insight of Nikolaus that having a homotopy coherent Frobenius action allows one to descend to a statement over the sphere.
+Our contribution is to produce this Frobenius action (in the dual setting of algebras).

 We also acknowledge that Nikolaus has concurrent work in the dual setting of $p$-complete perfect $\E_{\infty}$-coalgebras.
 In forthcoming work \cite{AYCoalg}, we show how our methods adapt to the setting of coalgebras to produce a $B\Z_{\geq 0}$-action on all $p$-complete bounded below $\E_\infty$-coalgebras.
 We will also (at least conjecturally) describe the Goodwillie filtration in that setting, relating our model to the Tate coalgebras of Heuts \cite[\S 6.4]{Heuts}.